jostw/isomorphic-backbone-starter-kit/README.md

 - Make sure [Node.js](https://nodejs.org/) is installed properly.

-- Use ` npm start ` for watching files and developing.
+- Use ` npm start ` for watching files and developing at ` http://localhost:3000 `.

 - Use ` npm run build ` for production.